augchan42/augchan42.github.io/_posts/2025-08-02-configuring-browser-tools-mcp-claude-code.md

 **Estimated reading time:** _3 minutes_

-The Model Context Protocol (MCP) has revolutionized how AI assistants like Claude can interact with external tools and services.
-However, getting MCP servers properly configured can sometimes be tricky, especially when dealing with stdio-based servers like the browser-tools MCP from AgentDeskAI.
+Getting MCP servers properly configured can sometimes be tricky, especially when dealing with stdio-based servers like the browser-tools MCP from AgentDeskAI.
 This post addresses a common issue where the MCP server appears to be failing to connect, when in reality it just needs to be properly registered with Claude.

 ## The Problem: MCP Server Connection Failures